-This book is the personal memoir written by Major Edward T. Imparato detailing his trek into the Highlands of Papua New Guinea to visit B-24D Liberator 42-40352 to investigate the cause of the crash.
+This book is the personal memoir written by Major Edward T. Imparato detailing his trek into the Highlands of Papua New Guinea to visit the crash site of B-24D Liberator 42-40352 that crashed on April 30, 1943.
 The book is Imparato's memories of conversations and events during 1943 in New Guinea.

 Assigned to the 374th Troop Carrier Group (TCG) in Port Moresby, the book begins with Imparato's recollections of a C-47 Dakota mission to drop supplies near Salamaua, escorted by P-38 Lightnings that resulted in the loss of C-47 piloted by Lt.
 Thomas Lane, assistant squadron operations officer.
 Also, he describes a Japanese air raid against Port Moresby.

 Called to General Whitehead's headquarters atop a small hill, Imparato is tasked with a special mission, to investigate the crash of a B-24 Liberator deep in "uncontrolled territory" in the highlands of New Guinea.
 After selecting a group of including Lt.
 Bill Brady, Lewis Lock, Paul Reed and John "Mac" McGovern, the Americans departed aboard a C-47 and land at Bena Bena Airfield.
 The team is augmented by Australians Jack Elston and Gill Timms and prepares for the journey at ANGAU headquarters at Sigoiya and assembles a large group of locals to carry all their trade goods and supplies, plus loyal police.